fancidev/qtinter/docs/internals.rst

 Native mode
 ~~~~~~~~~~~

-*Native mode* is activated when :external:meth:`asyncio.loop.run_forever`
-is called on a :class:`qtinter.QiBaseEventLoop` object operating in guest
-mode.
-In native mode, a native asyncio event loop is run, and no
-Qt event loop is used at all.
-This is designed for running clean-up code,
+A :class:`QiBaseEventLoop` in *native mode* runs a *physical* asyncio
+event loop and behaves exactly like a standard asyncio event loop;
+no Qt functionality is involved.

+Native mode is activated by the :func:`using_asyncio_from_qt` context
+manager in its clean-up code before running the coroutines to cancel
+pending tasks and shutdown async generators.
+This mode allows
+coroutines to run even after ``QtCore.QCoreApplication.exec``
-possibly after ``QtCore.QCoreApplication.exec`` has been called.
+has been called.

+To manually activate native mode, call :meth:`QiBaseEventLoop.set_mode`
+with argument :data:`QiLoopMode.NATIVE`.

 .. note::

    Because no Qt event loop is running in native mode, you should not
-   use any Qt objects in clean-up code.
+   use any Qt objects in this mode.
+In particular, the clean-up code
+   in your coroutines should work without requiring a running Qt event
+   loop.

 Interleaved code